Applying the metallicity-dependent binary fraction to double white dwarf formation: Implications for LISA: Conclusions

 \section{Conclusions}

 In this study, we have investigated the effects of assuming a metallicity-dependent binary fraction on the formation and evolution of the Galactic population of DWDs with a special focus on the implications for LISA.
-Based on our synthetic Milky-Way-like galaxy catalogs of DWDs, we find that applying a metallicity-dependent binary fraction changes the formation efficiency and evolutionary history of DWD populations.
+Based on our synthetic Milky Way-like galaxy catalogs of DWDs, we find that applying a metallicity-dependent binary fraction changes the formation efficiency and evolutionary history of DWD populations.
 However, when considering the close DWD populations observable by LISA, we find that the only distinguishing features between models which assume a metallicity-dependent binary fraction (model FZ) and models which assume a flat $50\%$ binary fraction (model F50) are the population sizes and the strength of the Galactic DWD GW foreground.
-Models which assume a metallicity-dependent binary fraction produce Galactic DWD populations that are reduced by a factor of two relative to the standard model assumptions.
-This reduction extends to the height of the confusion foreground in the LISA data stream.
+Models which assume a metallicity-dependent binary fraction produce Galactic DWD populations that were unchanged relative to the standard model assumptions.
+However, our results are highly dependent on the chosen binary evolution model.
+We extended our study to include three binary evolution parameter variations to investigate the sensitivity of the DWD population changes in assumptions for mass transfer stability and common envelope ejection efficiencies.
+While our binary evolution parameter variations change the size of the LISA-observable populations dramatically, the size of the close Galactic DWD population and the height of the confusion foreground for models which assume a metallicity-dependent binary fraction appears to either remain unchanged \emph{or} be reduced by 50\%.
+These two results highlight the interplay between the dominating factors which shape the LISA DWD population: the metallicity-dependent star formation history of the \textbf{m12i} galaxy, the metallicity-dependent close binary fraction which alters the ZAMS orbital period distribution, and the impact of binary evolution assumptions on DWD formation.
+This comparison emphasizes the sensitivity of the Galactic population of LISA-detectable DWDs to the intricacies of binary evolution.
+Binary evolution assumptions like CE efficiency are undergoing continuous study in current literature and an exact value has yet to be identified.
+By exploring a range of possibilities in this work, we capture the variation in predictions of the LISA DWD population that may be observed.